Prime splittings of Determinantal Ideals: Introduction

-Several other classes of determinantal ideals that have been studied in the literature turn out to be determinantal facet ideals.
-For example, Herzog et al. in \cite{HHH} studied determinantal ideals of a $2\times n$ matrix which equal $J_\Delta$, when $\Delta$ is a simple graph.
+Several classes of determinantal ideals that have been studied in the literature turn out to be determinantal hypergraph ideals.
+For example, Herzog et al. in~\cite{HHH} and the second author in~\cite{Rauh13} studied the determinantal ideal $J_\Delta$ when $\Delta$ is a simple graph.
 They showed that many of the algebraic properties of these ideals can be translated into combinatorial properties of their corresponding graphs.
+These ideals arise naturally in the study of conditional independence statements, see~\cite{HH,HHH,FatemehLeila}.
+It turns out that more general determinantal ideals also play a role for conditional independence statements in the presence of hidden variables~\cite{MR}.

-These ideals arise naturally in the study of conditional independence ideals, see \cite{HH,HHH}.
-Ho\c{s}ten and Sullivant in \cite{HSS} considered the ideal generated by maximal adjacent minors of a generic matrix.
-This ideal is the determinantal ideal of the adjacent complex, i.e. the simplicial complex on $[n]$ with all subsets of the form $\{a,a+1\ldots,a+m-1\}$ for $1\leq a\leq n-m+1$, as its facets.
-All minimal primes of these ideals can also be recognized as determinantal facet ideals for suitable simplicial complexes.
-For general {\it pure} simplicial complexes, determinantal facet ideals were introduced and studied in \cite{EHHM}.
+Ho\c{s}ten and Sullivant in~\cite{HSS} considered the ideal generated by maximal adjacent minors of a generic matrix.
+This ideal is the determinantal ideal of the \emph{adjacent hypergraph}~$\Delta_{(m)}^{\adj}$, i.e., the hypergraph on $[n]$ with all hyperedges of the form $\{a,a+1\ldots,a+m-1\}$ for $1\leq a\leq n-m+1$.
+The minimal primes of these ideals are again determinantal hypergraph ideals for suitable hypergraphs.
+The determinantal ideals of \emph{pure} hypergraphs (i.e.~hypergraphs where all hyperedges have the same cardinality) were studied in~\cite{EHHM}.

-Motivated by geometrical considerations the more general class of ladder determinantal ideals have been considered by Conca, Gonciulea, and Miller, see \cite{A,mixed}.
-These ideals can be decomposed in a nice way as $J=J_{\Delta_1,S_1}+J_{\Delta_2,S_2}+\cdots+J_{\Delta_r,S_r}$ such that $J_{\Delta_i,S_i}$ are all classical detreminantal ideals with $S_r\subset \cdots\subset S_2\subset S_1$.
-This decomposition helps to show how these ideals share many properties with the classical detreminantal ideals, see \cite{A,CH}.
+Motivated by geometrical considerations, the more general class of ladder determinantal ideals has been considered by Conca, Gonciulea, and Miller, see~\cite{A,mixed}.
+These ideals can be decomposed in a nice way as $J=J_{\Delta_1,S_1}+J_{\Delta_2,S_2}+\cdots+J_{\Delta_r,S_r}$ such that $J_{\Delta_i,S_i}$ are all classical determinantal ideals with $S_r\subset \cdots\subset S_2\subset S_1$.
+This decomposition helps to show how these ideals share many properties with the classical determinantal ideals, see~\cite{A,CH}.
+In our paper, we find similar decompositions.